 The family would like to thank the many staff who cared for Allen with dignity, kindness and grace.
 From Baystate Medical Center, housekeeping staff including Shakira, dietary services including Brianna, PCT’s specifically Lai’Shaa and Russell, nurses on Daly 5, especially Michelle, Nora, JB, Stephanie, Karen, and Dr. Prevaiz.
 At Dana Farber, nurses Jackie, Jenn, and Jacki were compassionate and gentle.
 Allen was extremely grateful to ambulance drivers, JP and Kim, who drove him home from Boston.
 His hospice team included Baystate Hospice nurse Diane and PCT Shelia and Cindy of Pioneer Valley Home Care.
 For almost three weeks, this dedicated team provided tender care and support to Allen and his family.

-To plant a tree in memory of Allen Henry Agnitti, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Allen Henry Agnitti, please visit our tribute store.